December 3, 1969 - Protest for Equal Jobs and Equal Pay for Women

 Pacific Telephone, San Francisco

-Pacific Telephone, one of the largest employers in California, continued to openly discriminate against women years years after it was against the law.
-Women were only hired for low-paying jobs: clerks, phone operators, and secretaries.
-All the better-paying openings, like those involving installation, repair or management, were the exclusive domain of men.
-When several women applied for positions as telephone installers they were told that those jobs was closed to women - for their own safety.
-A few weeks later, a collation of different feminist groups banded together and picketed for equal access to jobs and equal pay for their work.
-It was the first time anyone at the phone company - from senior management to switchboard operators - had seen women demand an end to classifying jobs by gender.
+When several women applied for positions as telephone installers, advertised under the heading Man Wanted, they were told that those jobs was closed to women for their own safety.
+A few weeks later, a collation of feminist groups banded together and picketed outside Pacific Telephone's corporate headquarters.
+It was the first time anyone at the phone company had seen women demanding equal access to all jobs.

 PDF opens in new tab.